idleberg/Winamp-Skin-Dev-Sublime-Text/README.md

 ### Completions

-Start typing any XML tag or property, then hit the tab-key to complete it.
+Start typing any XML tag or property, then hit the `Tab` key to complete it.
 Since by default the completion pop-up shows up only for the `source` scope , there are two options to make use of it:

 1. Press `Ctrl+Space` to force showing the completion pop-up
 2. Add the appropriate scopes (`text.plain` for classic and `text.xml`for modern skins) to the `auto_complete_selector` user setting